olivierfriard/2017_PhD_Toolbox_course/big_data_wrangling/phd_course_2017_big_data_wrangling_manipulation_and_homogenization.rst

 Linux will be used for practice during this part of the course.

-You can also use macOS but some bash tools have some differences.
+You can also use macOS but some tools have some different behavior.

 If you absolutely want to use Windows you can install the `Linux Bash Shell on Windows 10 <https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10>`_